Vietnamese Spring Rolls Recipe (Gỏi Cuốn) w/ Peanut Sauce

 Rice noodles

 • Cook either your rice noodles according to the package instructions.
-Timing can vary wildly depending on noodle thickness and brand.
-This can be anywhere from 2 to 10 minutes.
-Drain and cool the noodles under cold, running water to stop it from cooking further.
+Timing can vary drastically from 2-10 minutes depending on noodle thickness and brand.
+Drain and cool the noodles under running water to stop it from cooking further.

 Veggies

-• Prepare your vegetables by rinsing and drying them.
+• Prepare your vegetables by cutting, washing, and drying them.

 Spring Roll Wrapping (Full Wrapping Guide)

 • Add lettuce towards the bottom of the rice paper.
-Leave 1 to 1½ inches of space on either side of the rice paper.
-Layer with mint and chives.
+Leave 1 to 1.5 inches of space on both sides of the rice paper.
+Add herbs on top.
 Try to not add too many items because it will be harder to roll and might tear your rice paper.

-• Add shrimp in the middle of the rice paper with the orange skin facing down.
+• Add pork belly and shrimp in the middle of the rice paper with the orange skin facing down.

 Peanut Dipping Sauce (Full Recipe Post Here)

-• In a pan over medium heat, saute garlic in oil until fragrant.
+• In a pan over medium heat, saute 2 tbsp minced garlic in 2 tbsp neutral oil until fragrant.

-• Add in hoisin sauce, peanut butter, and water and mix thoroughly.
+• Add in 8 tbsp hoisin sauce, 2-3 tbsp peanut butter, and 1/2 c water and mix thoroughly.

-• Bring to boil, and then immediately turn off the heat and pour into a heat safe dipping bowl.
+• Bring to boil, and then immediately turn off the heat, add the Sambal chile paste and pour into heat safe dipping bowls.
 The sauce will slightly thicken as it cools.

 Nutrition Facts